markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 *Service Level Agreements* (SLAs).

 This post will focus on the monitoring aspect of the resources your service can consume.
-Specifically I'll go into details of monitoring:
+Specifically, I'll go into details of monitoring:

 * CPU
 * memory
 * disk space

-For example, if you don't use *logrotation*, it's easy to consume all disk space and become unserviceable.
-A bug in the thread handling can also slow down your CPUs.
+For example, if you don't use *logrotation*, it's easy to consume all disk space and become unserviceable (see my older post :ref:`logrotate`).
+A bug in the thread handling can also exhaust your CPU cycles.
 And a good old memory leak is never out of fashion.

-I cannot stress enough that having historic data is very valuable.
+I cannot stress enough that having historic data is very valuable (if not to say, essential).
 A single point in time observation is not enough.
+A specialized type of data store, called *time series database*, is needed.

-The show case here will use a specific setup, which is explained below.
+The show case here will use a demo setup, which is explained below.

 Setup Overview